nielsbaloe/webrtc-php/README.md

 ## No Websocket?

+The websocket is only for handshaking, so webRTC does not need a websocket.
+You can also do a handshake by e-mail if you want.

 I am using EventSource instead of a websocket, which actually works in all browsers including mobile browsers (except IE/Edge but I use a polyfill for that).
 With EventSource, the browser automaticly request the server for new data once every few seconds with a normal HTTP request.
 Because "a few seconds" is "long", I wrote the eventsource.onmessage in a way that it can receive multiple messages in one call.
+It works perfectly, but due to the "few seconds" the handshake takes a bit longer.

 EventSource is syntacticly similar to WebSocket, but it has no send() method to send data to the server - for that I use a plain AJAX xmlHttpRequest.
 On the serverside, plain files are used for storage of data that is received on the server side but not yet sended to other users.

 ## Usage

-To install, just place the file in a folder, and you might need to chmod the directory to writable (two files will be created) too.
-You also need to empty the folder once in a while, it will be stuffed with empty files - the reason for this is that I can not delete the file just after I have read it out, since the PHP locking mechanism works only when you have a file opened.
+To install, just place the file in a folder, and you might need to "chmod" the directory to writable (two files will be created) too.
+Be sure to hit F12 to look at the javascript console and see what is going on.

+You also need to empty the folder once in a while, it will be stuffed with empty files.
+The reason for this is that I can not delete the file just after I have read it out, since the PHP locking mechanism works only when you have a file opened.
 If you'd use a database instead of a file, this problem would not arise, however for demonstration purposes I want to keep the code as simple as possible.
-Be sure to hit F12 to look at the javascript console and see what is going on.